 - Don’t keyword stuff.

 Local SEO ranking factors typically are centered around on-page and off-page factors with a razor focus on local.

 Just like content, links are an important part of local SEO ranking factors.

 In the beginning, it is important to perform an analysis of the site and figure out where it’s at locally.

 Using a tool like Whitespark or BrightLocal can help you perform a local analysis of your site’s link profile.
 I would recommend starting here and building on that.

 If you have some local citations already, but not all, then you know where you need to be to get all of the others.
-But, if you have never done link acquisition for local SEO before, then it can be quite the daunting task to go after all of these local citations.
+But, if you have never done link acquisition for local SEO before, then it can be quite a daunting task to go after all of these local citations.

 Including the Correct N.A.P.
 Information, Every Time

 When claiming your local profiles and obtaining local SEO citations, it is important to make sure that your NAP info (Name, Address, Phone number) are all exactly the same.